← Back to Yoce

 We collect personal information only for the following purposes:

-- To send transactional emails (signup confirmation, password reset, optional daily summary)
+• To send transactional emails (signup confirmation, password reset, optional weekly recap)

-- To comply with legal obligations (tax records, lawful subpoenas, regulatory inquiries)
+• To comply with legal obligations (fraud-prevention and audit records, lawful subpoenas, regulatory inquiries)

 We never: sell your data, rent it, share it for advertising, profile your children, target ads at children, or hand data to data brokers.